The Best Towns and Villages to Visit in Lanzarote

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-I’m continuing my series of articles on the Canary Islands with a guide to the best towns and villages in Lanzarote to visit.
-Even though the island is rather small, there are some lovely areas worth discovering.
-What I appreciated is that each one offered a very different vibe and setting.
-You can go from a quiet fishing village to a livelier seaside resort, or even to a village right in the middle of hills and volcanic fields.
+I’m continuing my series on the Canary Islands with a guide to the best towns and villages to visit in Lanzarote.
+Although the island is fairly small, it has plenty of lovely places worth exploring.
+What struck me most was how different each one felt.
+You can go from a peaceful fishing village to a livelier seaside resort, or even a village tucked among hills and volcanic fields.

-To help you organize your trip, don’t miss our article on Lanzarote’s must-sees.
+To help you plan your trip, don’t miss our guide to Lanzarote’s must-see attractions.

 Arrecife

-Precisely, it’s that authentic, local side—even if it’s less photogenic than other towns and villages on the island—that makes it charming.
-The top sight to visit is the Castillo de San Gabriel.
-It’s a fort built on a small islet connected to Arrecife by a stone bridge.
-It’s a pleasant walk to take, with a lovely discovery at the end.
-Close by, don’t miss the Charco de San Ginés.
-It’s a natural lagoon right in the middle of several little streets, restaurants, and cafés.
-It’s quite unexpected to find this spot in the heart of the city.
+That authentic, local character is precisely what gives Arrecife its charm, even if it is less photogenic than some of the island’s other towns and villages.
+The main sight is the Castillo de San Gabriel, a fort built on a small islet and connected to Arrecife by a stone bridge.
+The walk out to it is pleasant, with an interesting landmark waiting at the end.
+Nearby, don’t miss the Charco de San Ginés, a natural lagoon surrounded by narrow streets, restaurants, and cafés.
+Finding a place like this in the heart of the city is quite unexpected.

-It was a lovely surprise!
-If you want to enjoy the buzz and do some shopping, head to the main street, León y Castillo.
-You’ll have plenty to do!
-You’ll find some shops with lower prices than in France, so take advantage to pick up a few things.
-To finish your tour of the capital, I recommend Playa del Reducto.
-It’s a pretty beach near the city center, with calm water and golden sand.
-Perfect for unwinding after a city visit!
+It was a lovely surprise.
+For a livelier atmosphere and a little shopping, head to the main street, León y Castillo.
+There is plenty to browse, and some stores have lower prices than in France, so it can be a good opportunity to pick up a few things.
+To round off your visit to the capital, I recommend Playa del Reducto.
+This pretty beach near the city center has calm water and golden sand, making it perfect for unwinding after a day of sightseeing.

 Teguise

-It’s precisely the local side of the village that I liked.
-You immediately feel the traditional atmosphere, far from the liveliness of beach resorts like Playa Blanca or Puerto del Carmen.
-For your info, the best time to go is Sunday morning, because that’s when the famous Teguise market takes place.
-Unfortunately, the Sunday I was there, it rained; the market was canceled, so I went back during the week, but without the market.
-Don’t worry—generally, the weather is good.
-You’ll get the chance to see the streets fill with local artisans, colorful stalls, etc.
+That local character is exactly what I liked about Teguise.
+You immediately sense its traditional atmosphere, far removed from the energy of seaside resorts such as Playa Blanca or Puerto del Carmen.
+The best time to visit is Sunday morning, when the famous Teguise market takes over the historic center.
+Unfortunately, it rained the Sunday I was there, and the market was canceled, so I returned during the week instead.
+In general, though, the weather is usually good, and you can expect to see the streets filled with local artisans, colorful stalls, and plenty more.

-If you come on a weekday, it’s still pleasant to wander around the village up to the famous church of Nuestra Señora de Guadalupe.
-I also recommend grabbing a small coffee on a terrace and exploring the artisan boutiques to make the most of your visit!
+Even on a weekday, it is still a pleasure to wander through the village and make your way to the well-known Church of Nuestra Señora de Guadalupe.
+I also recommend stopping for a coffee on a terrace and browsing the artisan shops to make the most of your visit.

-Honestly, between its typical Canarian architecture and authentic spirit, Teguise deserves a good visit!
-Little tip: you can go up to the Castillo de Santa Bárbara, at the top of a nearby volcano.
-I’ll let you imagine the view over the village of Teguise and the surrounding plains!
+With its traditional Canarian architecture and authentic spirit, Teguise is well worth exploring.
+One more tip: head up to the Castillo de Santa Bárbara, perched on top of a nearby volcano.
+You can imagine the views over Teguise and the surrounding plains.

 Haría